damanujan/php-NetatmoCameraAPI/README.md

 - Download the class/NetatmoPresenceAPI.php on your server.
 - Include it in your script.
-- Start it with your login and password.
+- Start it with your Netatmo account login and password.

 ```php
 require($_SERVER['DOCUMENT_ROOT']."/path/to/NetatmoPresenceAPI.php");